dancasmor/Robust-analog-sequential-hippocampus-memory-model-for-trajectory-learning-and-recalling/README.md

 This research was partially supported by project TED2021-130825B-I00.

-D. C.-M. was supported by a "Formación de Profesor Universitario" Scholarship and by "Ayuda complementarias de movilidad" from the Spanish Ministry of Education, Culture and Sport.
+D. C.-M. was supported by a "Formación de Profesor Universitario" Scholarship and by "Ayudas complementarias de movilidad" from the Spanish Ministry of Education, Culture and Sport.
 </p>

 <h2 name="License">License</h2>
 <p align="justify">
-This project is licensed under the GPL License - see the <a href="https://github.com/dancasmor/Robust-analog-sequential-hippocampus-memory-model-for-trajectories-learning-and-recalling/blob/main/LICENSE">LICENSE.md</a> file for details.
+This project is licensed under the GPL License - see the <a href="https://github.com/dancasmor/Robust-analog-sequential-hippocampus-memory-model-for-trajectory-learning-and-recalling/blob/main/LICENSE">LICENSE.md</a> file for details.
 </p>
 <p align="justify">
 Copyright © 2023 Daniel Casanueva-Morato<br>